quru/qis/doc/install.md

   * The _Public_ group represents public / anonymous / not-logged-in users
   * The _Normal users_ group is the default group for logged in users
 * The current permissions are shown below
-* Click _change_ to alter the current permission level
+* Click _Change_ to alter the current permission level
   * Each higher permission level includes the levels that precede it
+* Click _Apply_ to save your changes

 Note: global permissions flags (irrespective of folder) can also be defined at the group level in _Groups_ administration.

 Your QIS installation is now complete.
+For more information about access permissions and other topics you can read the [application overview](overview.md).

 ## Troubleshooting